A Sense of Belonging Connects Wren & Ivy Salon Co. to the Downtown Gastonia Community

 It would have been easy to give up, but Chambers chose to view the timing optimistically.
 She says, “It actually worked out because if I had known [Covid] was going to happen, I might have been too scared.”

-Being a part of the community of businesses in downtown Gastonia has been a transformative experience for Chamber, as she's watched downtown businesses grow and change, despite the setbacks of the pandemic.
+Being a part of the community of businesses in downtown Gastonia has been a transformative experience for Chamber, as she's watched downtown businesses grow and change, despite 2020's unforeseen setbacks.

 “Downtown connects other parts of the county,” she says, “and being here makes me feel like I’m a part of something bigger and better."

-As is true for many new Gastonia businesses, like Pita Wheel and Cool Beans Cat Café, Chambers was thrilled with the amount of support her business received from the community.
-Likewise, she enjoys the camaraderie of the local businesses.
-She can often be found with her staff at Webb Custom Kitchen, where she says "they all know us."
+As is true for many new Gastonia businesses, like Pita Wheel and Cool Beans Cat Café, Chambers was thrilled with the amount of support Wren & Ivy received from the community.
+Likewise, she enjoys the camaraderie of downtown businesses.
+She can often be found with her staff at Gaston Pour House, where she says "they all know us."

 The Importance of Sustainability